hpc2n/linux-command-line-101/docs/cli.md

     You will find that many/most commands in this course are prefaced with either <code>\$</code> or <code>[x_birbr@tetralith1 ~]\$</code>, or something like <code>[x_birbr@tetralith1 x_birbr]\$</code>.

-    This is the prompt from the computer system, where <code>\$</code> just is the default (<code>bash</code>) prompt, and the others are an example of a prompt you would see when logged into a compute cluster (in this case Tetralith - my home directory versus my project storage directory.
+    This is the prompt from the computer system, where <code>\$</code> just is the default (<code>bash</code>) prompt, and the others are an example of a prompt you would see when logged into a compute cluster (in this case Tetralith - instructor's home directory versus a project storage directory).

     You can see an example of such a prompt in the picture a bit further up on the page, though that is from where the instructor is logged into "Kebnekaise" from the personal computer "defiant".